Professor-G/MicroLIA/README.md

 ![alt text](https://user-images.githubusercontent.com/19847448/36644907-f044aeda-1a2e-11e8-80b6-706d83ffdcf1.png)

 # pyLIMA
 The algorithm implements pyLIMA as an additional filter when a microlensing candidate is detected.
 This is an open source for modeling microlensing events, and must be installed for the algorithm to work (please see: https://github.com/ebachelet/pyLIMA).
 By restricitng fitted parameters, we are able to eliminiate false alerts from misclassified transients and variables.
+Microlensing detections that don't fall within this parameter space are thus classified as OTHER.

 # Installation
 Clone the repository or download to a local system as a ZIP file.